jbcpollak/react-depression-screener/README.md

 ### Notes

-*  This is my first React project
+*  This is my first React project!
+*  I used the material-ui React components to dress up the UI a bit.
+After using this library I started to see how React could be useful.
-*  I am reasonably familiar with NPM, Gulp, etc, so I used a boilerplate template to get started
+*  I used a boilerplate template to get started, but it had a lot of bugs that required tweaking.
+*  Getting Karma to from cleaner was a HUGE pain.
+It took probably 1/3 of the time of this project.
+*  The integration tests work fine locally, but not on CircleCI.
+I decided getting them to work wasn't worth the effort.

 ### Blog posts I read while learning React